 General impressions…

 Expectedly, model performance is quite good across all metrics and all VAST configurations under the random and preferential sampling patterns for both the No Catchability and Catchability scenarios.
 Interestingly, the preferential sampling pattern appears to very slightly outperform the random sampling pattern.
-The models also appear to work quite well for the rotating spatial closure, and it appears that including an environmental covariate on abundance outperforms the non enviro models.
+The models also appear to work quite well for the rotating spatial closure, and it appears that including an environmental covariate on abundance outperforms the NoEnviro models.
 The fixed spatial closure scenario was dragged down by its poor performance in the closure quarter well in all quarters, and including an environmental covariate in the model resulted in a worse performance.

-The expansion and contraction scenarios were overall quite poorly estimated which is not unexpected given the extreme shits in sampling distribution.
+The expansion and contraction scenarios were overall quite poorly estimated, which is not unexpected given the extreme shifts in sampling distribution.
 These indices grew quite variable when the effort distribution was constrained to the area around Japan.
 This is not unexpected as the seasonal variation in abundance is highest in the northern latitudes around Japan.

 Commentary…